ualsg/ualsg.netlify.app/content/openings/ads/2020-student-researcher-gis/index.md

 Please apply by [email](mailto:filip@nus.edu.sg) (please write "Application for the student researcher position" in the subject), including the following materials:

 * CV
 * Short cover letter (up to 1 page) briefly indicating your motivation and plans.
-The letter should also include the availability (starting date and length).
+The letter should also include the availability (preferred starting date and length).
 * Optional: portfolio demonstrating relevant work and/or links to completed projects.
+While at this early stage of your career we do not expect that you will have rich experience, supplementary material such as a portfolio would help us to get a hint of your activities so far, capabilities, and interests.

 ### Contact